JetBrains/lincheck/docs/topics/testing-strategies.md

 | inc(): 1 | inc(): 1 |
 ```

+To turn off the scenario minimization feature, add `minimizeFailedScenario(false)`
+to the `[Stress,ModelChecking]Options` configuration.
+It is easier to analyze
+smaller scenarios, so minimization is enabled by default.

 ## Logging data structure states

-Another feature useful for debugging is state logging.
-For this, define a method returning a `String`
+Another feature that is extremely useful for debugging is _state logging_.
+When analyzing an interleaving that leads to an error, you usually draw
+how the data structure changes on a sheet of paper, re-drawing the state
+after each two-three of events.
+To automize the procedure, you can provide
-representation of the data structure marked with `@StateRepresentation` in the test class.
+a special method that returns a `String` representation of the data structure,
+so Lincheck prints the state representation after each event in the interleaving
+that modifies the data structure.
+The corresponding method should not take arguments
+and should be marked with a special `@StateRepresentation` annotation.

-> This method should be thread-safe, non-blocking, and not modify the data structure.
+> The method should be thread-safe, non-blocking, and never modify the data structure.
 >
 {type="note"}

-The `String` representation of the `Counter` is just its value.
-Add the following code to the `CounterTest`:
+Regarding the `Counter` example, its `String` representation is simply the value of the counter.
+Thus, to print the counter states in the trace, we need to add the following
+`stateRepresentation` function to the `CounterTest`:

 ```kotlin
 import org.jetbrains.kotlinx.lincheck.annotations.*